christopher-gomez/tiles.js/static/media/grid.b9c30e94.md

 # Grid
 A wrapper class for HexGrid and SqrGrid.
 Used to encapsulate all Grid properties and methods in one generic Grid object.

+This object represents a grid in virtual space, it is <i>not</i> the grid of 3D tiles that is rendered, but rather a collection of Cells in a hash table and some grid math operations.
+The Map class uses a Grid to render tiles at their respective coordinates.

 ## Constructor
 <hr style='width:100%; opacity:.5;' />